donaldRwilliams/BGGM/README.md

 #> note: equal hypothesis prior probabilities
 ```

-The posterior hypothesis probability of `0.895` which provides some
+The posterior hypothesis probability is `0.895` which provides some
 evidence for the order constraint.
-The Bayes factor matrix divides the
+The Bayes factor matrix then divides
-posterior probabilities, which provide a measure of relative support for
+the posterior probabilities.
+This provide a measure of relative support
-which hypothesis best predicted the data.
+for which hypothesis the data were more likely under.

 ### Comparing Gaussian Graphical Models